-Named Stepping Park House, it is the latest dwelling in VTN Architects ongoing "House for Trees" series.
+Named Stepping Park House, it is the latest dwelling in Vo Trong Nghia Architects ongoing "House for Trees" series.

 The project aims to reintroduce green spaces into the country's increasingly high-density urban areas, and tackle the resulting environmental problems such as urban flooding, overheating and air pollution.